CommonsBuild/tqf/README.md

 ### Background

 The Token Engineering Commons has been running community Quadratic Funding on the Grants Stack since the Beta round of April 2023.
 Since the inception of the TEGRX rounds, an experimental feature was introduced called subject matter expertise signal boosting SMESB.
-In SMESB donations are increased according to the weight of donors.
-Donor weight is computed as a result of TE academy credentials and $TEC token holdings which are meant to indicate expertise in the field of Token Engineering.
+In SMESB donations weights are boosted according to a SME boost level assigned to individual addresses.
+Donor weights are computed as a result of TE academy credentials and $TEC token holdings which are meant to indicate expertise in the field of Token Engineering.
 Read more in this blog post:

 [Incorporating Expertise into Quadratic Funding.](https://medium.com/token-engineering-commons/expertise-and-quadratic-funding-bd4f0c5c3e23)